-STACEY BESS - THE LOVE SHE GAVE
+STACEY BESS - THE LOVE SHE GAVE WILL INSPIRE YOU

 After Bess published her first book and gained the support of the Utah community, people began to notice Bess and her unusual success with “hopeless” children.
 She has won prestigious local and national awards.
 A highlight came when she was honored with the esteemed National Jefferson Award, along with First Lady Barbara Bush, Supreme Court Justice Harry Blackman and Ambassador Walter Annenberg.